Targeted Health System and Community Organisation Research

 $39.8 million to support research that addresses specific health system questions which compare the effectiveness of health services and practice.
 The program will also provide opportunities for consumers to inform research priorities.

 The purpose of this research funding is to:

-- improve patient outcomes
+- improve health outcomes for patients

-- improve the use of evidence-based treatments.
+- improve and promote the use of evidence-based treatments

 This program will: